 Guidance for pregnant women and employers is available from the Royal College of Obstetricians and Gynaecologists website.

 Living with an at increased risk or clinically extremely vulnerable (formerly shielding) person

-If a learner or staff member lives in a household with someone who is at increased risk or was previously shielding, they should closely adhere to the social distancing measures when they attend their college or learning centre, and the learner should be able to understand and follow those instructions.
-This may not be possible for learners without the capacity to adhere to the instructions on social distancing.
-In those instances, we do not expect those learners to attend and they should be supported to learn at home.
+If a learner or staff member lives in a household with someone who is at increased risk or was previously shielding, they should closely adhere to social distancing measures in place in their college or learning centre, and the learner should be able to understand and follow those instructions.
 This should, however, be considered in the light of the most current advice around shielding.
 Learners and staff in these circumstances may have concerns about attending and should be able to discuss these with their learning provider.

-Learners and staff who are anxious about returning to face-to-face learning
+Learners and staff who are anxious about face-to-face learning

 All other learners and staff should be expected to attend in line with their provider’s own attendance policy and staff employment conditions.